mike-gill/maven-git-test/README.md

 maven-git-test
 ==============

-Used for testing workflows using Git and Maven
+Used for testing workflows using Git and Maven in Eclipse

+Example change for default workspace